vcflib/vcflib/README.md

 ## development

-See vcfecho.cpp for basic usage and Variant.h/Variant.cpp for available utilities. vcflib is incorporated into several projects, such as [freebayes](https://github.com/ekg/freebayes), which may provide a point of reference for prospective developers.
+See src/vcfecho.cpp for basic usage.  src/Variant.h and src/Variant.cpp describe methods available in the API. vcflib is incorporated into several projects, such as [freebayes](https://github.com/ekg/freebayes), which may provide a point of reference for prospective developers.
+Additionally, developers should be aware of that vcflib contains submodules (git repositories) comprising its dependencies (outside of lzib and a *nix environment).

 ## installing